elaforge/fix-imports/README.md

 https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/packages.html#the-ghc-package-path-environment-variable
 Cabal doesn't seem to document how to get the appropriate package path for a nix-style build.
-I don't use cabal so I haven't figured this out yet, but LEt me know if you know or figure it out.
+I don't use cabal so I haven't figured this out yet, but let me know if you know or figure it out.

 I don't use stack either, but my understanding is this is enough to get `ghc-pkg` working: